MANUCISNE/MANUCISNE/README.md

 ### Hi devs 👋

-✌️ Yo!
-Nice to meet you, I'm Ana.
+✌️ Nice to meet you, I'm Ana.

 💘 I've been passionate about technology since I realized its priceless impact on all areas of modern society, and motivated by the acceleration of the digital transformation and, consequently, to add value to people's lives with my work.